 Sarah also works with bones.
 Often her pieces are a combination of anatomy and philosophy.
 The bones she works with are from animals who died previous to her coming in contact with them.
 Nothing was killed specifically for her to use in her work.
 She sees these parts as the mechanics of a once living being.
 Curiosities about anatomy are crucial to keeping people healthy, and artists have famously led the charge of exploring bodies.
 As with machines, Sarah looks at the different systems inside of life as something to explore and celebrate.
 She feels that understanding the draw to the parts she works with adds to the appreciation of her work so it automatically takes on a much richer flavor.

-She is self taught and showing her work since 2013, mainly in South Bend, IN.
+She is self taught and showing her work since 2013, mainly in South Bend, IN and Indianapolis.
+She has also won awards in Baltimore, been shown in Detroit, MI, Philadelphia, PA, and Los Angeles, CA.

 Awards she has recieved include: